 We are beginning to hear views that this must be the opportunity to drastically change an aid sector with significant flaws.

 This brief supports the argument that radical change is needed.
 But it goes deeper in its analysis and imagining of the nature of that change.
 First, the analysis of what is happening needs improvement: The cuts in aid budgets go together with a sustained disregard for international norms and with an increasingly frontal attack on the primary multilateral institution tasked with promoting and defending them, the United Nations – by several of the countries behind its creation at the end of WWII.
 Simultaneously, we are also seeing a clear attack on the freedom of speech, academic independence, civic activism and the right to protest in the US, a trend that was already noticeable in several European countries.
-Therefore
+Find a more detailed political analysis here.

 - ONLY focusing on ‘downsizing’ and ‘re-prioritising’ project, and searching for alternative funding, is not good enough.